asmodeus812/elearning/java-se-study/java-ocp/2-advanced-class-design.md

 functions, which are one of the most powerful features, that the language exposes.
 The lambda expression are like closures, they are an easy way for one to provide a stateful callback or action behavior

 There are several coordinated changes in the language, the virtual machine and the libraries that were made to create the new feature of lambda reference functions and make that possible.

 - First a new operator was added to introduce the creation of the lambda expression which is the `->`, this operator is used to define and declare lambda references in user space (code)

 - The function reference operator was also introduced, which directly related to lambda expressions and allows functions to be converted to lambda expressions, which in tern are simple function interfaces

--   Then the default keyword was introduced, used in interfaces and most importantly used to make sure that one can easily convert certain interfaces into functional interfaces while still retaining backwards compatiblity
+- Then the default keyword was introduced, used in interfaces and most importantly used to make sure that one can easily convert certain interfaces into functional interfaces while still retaining backwards compatibility

--   The streams library and the integration of the collections library with streams, this change made the streams library interop with collections library very smooth and without any significant friction.
+- The streams library and the integration of the collections library with streams, this change made the streams library interoperability with collections library very smooth and without any significant friction.

 The introduction of lambda expression, introduced a slight paradigm shift in the way programs are developed, allowed by passing behavior or actions in the form function arguments, the lambda expressions represent some sort of stateless